kylpo/notes/Perfect-OS.md

 # Levels of Access
 ## Functionality **without** unlocking
-Camera, 911, see notifications and act on them, galaxy's note [Screen off memo](http://www.samsung.com/us/galaxy/note8/s-pen/#slick-slide13) for making a note without unlocking, ipad pencil's double-tap to take note, surface pen thumb click to launch OneNote.
+Camera, 911, see notifications and act on them, galaxy's note [Screen off memo](http://www.samsung.com/us/galaxy/note8/s-pen/#slick-slide13) for making a note without unlocking, ipad pencil's double-tap lock screen to take note, surface pen thumb click to launch OneNote.

+Write-only, no Read

 Slightly different from Ambient Mode.

+## Functionality without logging in (not quite the same as unlocking)
-## Interesting take on when to require user login for different layers of functionality
+Interesting take on when to require user login for different layers of functionality.

 [Why you shouldn’t unlock your phone with your face – freeCodeCamp](https://medium.freecodecamp.org/why-you-should-never-unlock-your-phone-with-your-face-79c07772a28)

 "Instead of the current all-or-nothing approach — you’re either authenticated or you aren’t — device manufacturers should take a tiered approach, requiring different levels of authentication to access different apps and data.